jlapeyre/SampleShots.jl/python/sampling_and_counts.md

 ### A few of the issues that affect which is better

-Note that the multinomial method is always better for large enough $n$.
+Note that the multinomial method is always better for large enough $n$ .

 * Language choice.
 Eg. limitations of numpy.
 Ability to do multithreading.
 Libraries available.
   The same algorithm can perform differently in different compiled langages.
 Existence and performance